1) Gulder Ultimate Search

-Celebrity Takes 2 was basically a Nigerian version of Dancing With The Stars.
+Celebrity Takes 2 was basically a Dancing With The Stars knock off.
 Nigerian celebrities were paired with professional dancers from the Spirit of David dance troupe.
 In its two seasons, it had an impressive cast of celebrities like Omotola Jalade Ekeinde, Sound Sultan, Kunle Afolayan, Omowunmi Akinnifesi etc. I will never forget screaming like a maniac as Omowunmi emerged from a box like a contortionist at the beginning of one of her routines.
 The show ran for only two seasons.

 The last season aired in 2009.